-CONS3002 Introduction to Building Information Modeling 42.0 Hours

-This course will introduce the student to computerized estimating.
-Skills in the use of software, estimating techniques and industry practices will be applied to a small commercial project.
+CONS3002 Introduction to Building Information Modeling 42.0 Hours This course will introduce the student to computerized modeling for architectural projects.
+Skills in the use of software and industry practices will be applied to a small residential or commercial project.

-P- ARCH2000 Architectural Design: Commercial
+P- ARCH2000 Architectural Design - Commercial